HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

 \subsubsection{Devanagari script}

-Table~\ref{tab_performance_Devanagari} presents performance of HCR-Net on Nepali, Hindi and Marathi languages which share Devanagari script.
-All the performance metrics show similar results.
-Image-augmentation shows slight improvement on most of the datasets.
-Table~\ref{tab_Devanagari_results} presents comparative study of HCR-Net against the state-of-art results.
-From the table, it is clear that HCR-Net performs quite well and provides few new benchmarks.
-IAPR TC-11 dataset is a small online handwriting dataset, where HCR-Net is able to beat the baseline model.
-So, HCR-Net can be used to recognise online handwriting and can perform better if datasets are larger.
-The experiments were able to achieve perfect score of 100\% test accuracy on UCI numeral dataset for four times out of five, which averaged to 99.99\%.
+Table~\ref{tab_performance_Devanagari} presents the performance of HCR-Net on Nepali, Hindi and Marathi languages which share Devanagari script.
+All the performance metrics for each dataset show similar results because datasets are class-balanced.
+Image augmentation shows slight improvement on most of the datasets. {It is to be noted that datasets with low performance, e.g., Marathi character and IAPR TC-11 (O) etc., show better improvements with image augmentation than others because others, like UCI Devanagari, have already reached a high level of performance and have a large number of samples.}

+Table~\ref{tab_Devanagari_results} presents a comparative study of HCR-Net against the state-of-art results.
+From the table, it is clear that HCR-Net performs quite well and provides new benchmarks on Marathi numeral, UCI Devanagari (numeral and character) and Nepali (numeral, vowel consonants and combined).
+For the Nepali combined dataset, there is no reported result so there is not any literature to compare. {The IAPR TC-11 dataset is a small online handwriting dataset which is converted to image form, and HCR-Net is able to beat the baseline model for the IAPR TC-11 dataset.
+So, this demonstrates HCR-Net's capability to recognize online handwriting, and it can perform better if datasets are larger.
+HCR-Net shows the largest improvements with the Nepali vowel dataset because the baseline uses handcrafted features with shallow learning, unlike HCR-Net which is powered by deep learning, image augmentation and transfer learning techniques.
+Additionally, the experiments were able to achieve a perfect score of 100\% test accuracy on the UCI numeral dataset four out of five times, which averaged 99.99\%.
+This is due to the large size of the UCI numeral dataset.}